 The best sports books of 2015

-If a theme runs through this year’s books, the circumstances, and the psychology, sometimes abnormal, make winners.
-Speed Kings (Bantam) – another book by a Guardian sportswriter, Andy Bull – takes Eddie Eagan, the only winner of gold medals at the the winter and summer Olympics in different events, as its main focus, but finds so much of interest among his rumbustious colleagues in the 1932 bobsleigh team that Eagan soon becomes a subordinate character.
+If a theme runs through this year’s books, the circumstances and the psychology, sometimes abnormal, make winners.
+Speed Kings (Bantam) – another book by a Guardian sportswriter, Andy Bull – takes Eddie Eagan, the only winner of gold medals at the winter and summer Olympics in different events, as its main focus, but finds so much interest among his rumbustious colleagues in the 1932 bobsleigh team that Eagan soon becomes a subordinate character.

 Mixed martial arts champion Ronda Rousey’s My Fight/Your Fight (Century), co-written with her sister, Maria Burns Ortiz, is so vivid an account of a ferociously driven competitive temperament as to worry the reader about the psychological effect of her losing her undefeated UFC champion title last month in what was arguably, before Tyson Fury’s victory against Wladimir Klitschko, 2015’s greatest sporting shock.